Manisha Singh Nair

 the Court concluded that the contentions raised by Masrani were

-that uniqueness not only in conceptualisation but also in
+Thesaurus, stated that uniqueness not only in conceptualisation

-creation and presentation are "sine qua non of haute
+but also in creation and presentation are "sine qua non of

-couture".
-The Court further opined that, for this reason,
+haute couture".
+The Court further opined that, for this

-the Legislature deemed it expedient to exclude an "artistic
+reason, the Legislature deemed it expedient to exclude an

-work" from the definition of "design" as under the scheme of
+"artistic work" from the definition of "design" as under the

-The Court found Tahiliani to have made out a strong prima
+Section 15(2).
+The Court found Tahiliani to have made out a

-facie case for the confirmation of the ex parte
+strong prima facie case for the confirmation of the

-injunction in its favour, finding the balance of convenience to
+ex parte injunction in its favour, finding the balance

-be tilting in his favour inasmuch as a chance of unabated
+of convenience to be tilting in his favour inasmuch as a chance

 As the fashion industry attains its peak, the laws relating